Study Abroad / Saint Mary's ProgramsRome, Italy (LUCE)

 You will live in a single person room at the Generalate.
 Each room will have a bed, desk, chair, and wardrobe.
 There is a shared common space for the program participants.
 Laundry service will be provided.

 A meal plan at the Generalate dining facilities will also be provided as part of the program.
 You will have 17 meals per week provided lunches and dinners five days per week and breakfast every day.

 The program costs for the Rome – LUCE program include tuition, airport pick-up in Rome, accommodation, orientation, program-sponsored excursions and activities, a meal plan (17 meals per week), and medical insurance.

 The program cost does not include airfare, passport fees, additional meals, supplies, personal expenses and additional travel during breaks.

 The cost of the program is approximately the same as tuition and room/board for a regular semester on the Winona Campus.
 A $500 non-refundable program deposit is required with submission of application.
 A student’s application is incomplete and will not be considered if a deposit is not received by the program deadline.

 Saint Mary’s institutional aid and all federal and state aid (except for work study) is applicable.
-In addition a $1000 Saint Mary’s scholarship will be given to all participants.
 Students should research the details of non-Saint Mary’s scholarships to check for applicability.
 Given the additional costs of a semester abroad, financial aid may be adjusted accordingly.
 Students should discuss their situation with the Financial Aid Office.

 If you currently receive tuition remission at Saint Mary’s, be aware that your tuition remission does not cover the full tuition cost of this Rome Program.
 Please contact the Study Abroad Office for information on cost.